Lemon Shark

 Danger to Humans

-These sharks represent a small threat to humans.
+Lemon sharks represent little threat to humans.
 According to the International Shark Attack File, there have been only 10 unprovoked attacks by lemon sharks, all occurring in Florida and the Caribbean.
 There have been no fatal attacks attributed to this species.
-The lemon shark does inhabit coastal waters which swimmers, surfers and divers commonly utilize.
-The low number of attacks by this species indicates that it is a minimal threat to humans.
+The lemon shark inhabits coastal waters in close proximity to swimmers, surfers and divers.
+While the number of attacks attributed to this species is low caution is still warranted as they are a large predatory species (ISAF 2018).

 Conservation